tomwassenberg/certbot-ocsp-fetcher/README.md

   Certbot.
 In that case, the path to Certbot and the certificate is inferred from the call that Certbot makes.

-- `-f, --force-fetch`\
+- `-f, --force-update`\
-  Ignore possibly existing valid OCSP responses on disk, and always fetch new responses from the OCSP responder.\
+  Replace possibly existing valid OCSP responses in staple files on disk by fresh responses from the OCSP responder.\
   This flag cannot be used when the script is invoked as a deploy hook by Certbot.